rancher/docs/content/rancher/v2.5/en/monitoring-alerting/persist-grafana/_index.md

 To use your own dashboard:

 1. Click on the link to open Grafana.
 From the **Cluster Explorer,** click **Cluster Explorer > Monitoring.**
 1. Log in to Grafana.
 Note: The default Admin username and password for the Grafana instance is `admin/prom-operator`.
+Alternative credentials can also be supplied on deploying or upgrading the chart.

-(Regardless of who has the password, in order to access the Grafana instance, you still need at least the **Manage Services** or **View Monitoring** permissions in the Project that Rancher Monitoring is deployed into Alternative credentials can also be supplied on deploying or upgrading the chart.)
+    > **Note:** Regardless of who has the password, in order to access the Grafana instance, you still need at least the <b>Manage Services</b> or <b>View Monitoring</b> permissions in the project that Rancher Monitoring is deployed into.
+Alternative credentials can also be supplied on deploying or upgrading the chart.
 1. Create a dashboard using Grafana's UI.
 Once complete, go to the dashboard's settings by clicking on the gear icon in the top navigation menu.
 In the left navigation menu, click **JSON Model.**
 1. Copy the JSON data structure that appears.